What is the scope and future of hospitality management?

 The growth of this industry, in terms of revenue and employment generation, has been phenomenal.
 According to the World Travel and Tourism Council, the travel and tourism industry contributed a whopping €7.9 trillion to the global economy in 2018 and generated 319 million jobs.

 Hospitality is an integral subsector of the tourism industry with a considerable number of jobs being generated.
-The growing opportunities in the hospitality industry have motivated students to take up hospitality courses.
+The growing opportunities in the hospitality industry have motivated many students to take up hospitality courses.
 If you want to take a hospitality degree, this blog can walk you through the future potential of this industry.

 What is hospitality management?

-The hospitality industry spans over a wide array of sectors ranging from hotels and restaurants to casinos and airlines.
+The hospitality industry spans a wide array of sectors ranging from hotels and restaurants to casinos and airlines.
 Hospitality programmes equip students with skills that are relevant in various hospitality establishments.
 A hospitality degree covers the following areas of study:

 • Various concepts of management such as leadership management, operations management, project management and business strategy.